Admissions FAQ

 • MY STUDENT DOES NOT ATTEND AN AISD SCHOOL.
 HOW CAN THEIR TEACHER SUBMIT A RECOMMENDATION?

-• All applicants, whether they attend an AISD school, a non-AISD school, or are homeschooled, must have an AISD Common Application on file.
-When parents fill out the AISD Common Application they will be prompted to provide the email addresses of up to three teachers.
+• All applicants, whether they attend an AISD school, a non-AISD school, or are homeschooled, must have an Enroll Austin Application on file.
+When parents fill out the Enroll Austin Application they will be prompted to provide the email addresses of up to three teachers.
 These teachers can be from any ISD or program.
 (LASA only requires two recommendations, but other programs may ask for a third).
 A link to the recommendation form will be automatically sent to those teachers.

 • CAN WE SUBMIT MORE THAN TWO TEACHER RECOMMENDATIONS?